Chicago will soon be home to the Obama Presidential Center. Here’s a look at what we know so far.

 The Obama Foundation considered a pair of South Side parks as sites for the Presidential Center: Washington Park and Jackson Park.
 Both were designed by famed landscape architects Frederick Law Olmsted and Calvert Vaux.

 In July 2016, the Obama Foundation selected Jackson Park as the center’s site.
-In 1893, this historic lakefront park played host to the World’s Columbian Exposition.
-In fact, the Obama Center will be built on the same land that was once home to the World’s Fair’s massive greenhouse.
-It will also be just a few steps away from the Museum of Science and Industry, which is housed in the Palace of Fine Arts that was built for the World’s Fair.
+In 1893, this historic lakefront park played host to the 1893 World’s Fair.
+In fact, the Obama Center will be built on the same land that was once home to the fair’s massive greenhouse.
+It will also be just a few steps away from the Museum of Science and Industry, which is housed in the Palace of Fine Arts that was also built for the fair.
 The center will be situated in the Woodlawn neighborhood between 60th and 63rd streets, along Stony Island Avenue and across from Hyde Park Academy High School.